Cubeir/Vanilla-RTX/README.md

 More at Vanilla RTX's [CurseForge](https://www.curseforge.com/minecraft-bedrock/texture-packs/vanilla-rtx/gallery) & [Website](https://minecraftrtx.net/gallery) galleries.

 ## Usage Tips
 - For Installation: Each folder in this repository is a complete package.
-To import one, download and extract the whole repo, compress either one of the folders `Vanilla-RTX` or `Vanilla-RTX-Normals` into a `.zip` file, rename the `.zip` extension to `.mcpack`, then open it with Minecraft to import while the game is closed.
+To import one, download and extract the whole repo, compress any of the folders' contents into a `.zip` file, rename the `.zip` extension to `.mcpack`, then open it with Minecraft to import while the game is closed.
-[Vanilla RTX App](https://github.com/Cubeir/Vanilla-RTX-app) automates this process, so you can easily keep the pack updated for the latest version of the game.
+[Vanilla RTX App](https://github.com/Cubeir/Vanilla-RTX-app) automates this process and shows you whether updates are available, allowing you to keep the resource packs up-to-date for the latest version of the game with ease.

 - Activation issues: There is a problem that will keep Vanilla RTX from loading.
 To prevent this, ray tracing must be enabled before joining a world.
 However since Minecraft 1.21.60, ray tracing can only be initially toggled while inside a world.
 Workaround: While in the main menu, head to video settings, turn on `Allow In-Game Graphics Mode Switching` then join any world, enable ray tracing from the dropdown graphics mode menu in video settings (you may experience issues at first), now exit to the main menu and rejoin.
 Once ray tracing is enabled, do not turn it off to prevent this issue from occurring again.
-The [Vanilla RTX App](https://github.com/Cubeir/Vanilla-RTX-app) simplifies this by launching the game with ray tracing pre-enabled.
+The [Vanilla RTX App](https://github.com/Cubeir/Vanilla-RTX-app) circumvents all of this by launching the game with ray tracing pre-enabled.
 (Recommended while [MCPE-191513](https://bugs.mojang.com/browse/MCPE/issues/MCPE-191513) and [MCPE-121850](https://bugs.mojang.com/browse/MCPE/issues/MCPE-121850) persist).

 - If you're experiencing performance issues, [disable Minecraft's VSync](https://youtu.be/CKK1VSbGGnk), you can keep VSync on in your graphics card's control panel.
 This also reduces input latency when compared to Minecraft's VSync.
 (VSync is automatically disabled by the Vanilla RTX App while [MCPE-121850](https://bugs.mojang.com/browse/MCPE/issues/MCPE-121850) persists)